mauro-a2/a2-react-keystroke-package/README.md

 1. **Cross-Platform Compatibility**: Supports data collection for both desktop and mobile browsers with optimized data structures.
 2. **Privacy-Focused**: Data collection emphasizes privacy, focusing on timing information without capturing sensitive content.
-3. **A2CapturePayload Generation**: Provides the necessary payload for Area2 APIs.
+3. **A2CapturePayload Generation**: Provides the necessary payload for Area2 APIs through the `A2CapturePayload` interface.

 ---